 Whereas:

-Article 28 of Commission Regulation (EC) No 889/2008 allows use of non-organic ingredients of agricultural origin in processing food as listed in Annex IX to this Regulation.
+Annex IX of Regulation (EC) No 889/2008 lists non-organic agricultural ingredients that are authorised for use in the processing of organic food in accordance with Article 28 of Commission Regulation (EC) No 889/2008 and Article 19(2)(c) of Regulation (EC) No 834/2007.

+The authorisation of non-organic agricultural ingredients is subject to the objectives and principles laid down in Tittle II of Regulation (EC) No 834/2007 and the additional criteria laid down in Article 21(1) of the same Regulation.

+In this regard, Article 6(a) of Regulation (EC) No 834/2007 lays down as a specific principle in food processing requiring that organic food is produced from organic agricultural ingredients except where an ingredient is not available on the market in organic form.

-The list of authorised non-organic agricultural ingredients that can be used in the processing of organic food requires regular updates due to organic sector developments as well as changes in availability of required ingredients in their organic form.
+Therefore, , the list of non-organic agricultural ingredients authorised for use in the production of organic processed food requires regular updates to take into account the developments of the organic sector as well as in the availability in the market of agricultural ingredients in organic form.

-Non-organic agricultural ingredients listed in Annex IX can only be used in the processing of organic food if the specific description and conditions for use defined for them are also respected.
+In addition, non-organic agricultural ingredients listed in Annex IX can only be used in the processing of organic food if the specific description and conditions for use defined for them are also respected.

 Regulation (EC) No 889/2008 should therefore be amended accordingly.